GoldenHammerSoftware/GHPlatform/README.md

 ## Profiler

 A lightweight way to get performance information about your code.
+The macros are no-ops if GHRETAIL is defined.

+*  Put GHPROFILESCOPE("arbitrary id string", GHString::CHT_REFERENCE) inside full functions or scope.
+*  To profile within a scope use GHPROFILEBEGIN("string") and GHPROFILEEND("string").
+*  Run a profile by putting GHPROFILESTART and GHPROFILESTOP somewhere.
+*  Output the results to debug print by using GHPROFILEOUTPUT.
+*  Reset the profile with GHPROFILECLEAR.

 ## Resource